What are the particular strengths of the University of Minnesota's Neuroscience program?

 What has become of our graduate students once they obtain their Ph.D. degree?

-To date, over 165 students have completed the program and those that have chosen to stay in research have obtained excellent postdoctoral positions to pursue further training.
+To date, over 190 students have completed the program and those that have chosen to stay in research have obtained excellent postdoctoral positions to pursue further training.
 At the completion of their postdoctoral training and entrance into the job market, they have thus far competed very well for jobs in academia, industry, and research institutes.
+More details regarding current alumni careers can be found here (updated when available).

 Comments from alumni can be seen here.